Gilbert787/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains files for static library tasks
+This directory contains files for the static library tasks